polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/origins-tracks.md

 4. **Fellowship and General Admin Origins**:
     - Used for administrative decisions within specific domains, ensuring delegated authority can act promptly

-5. **Referendum Canceller and Killer Origins**
+5. **Referendum Canceller and Killer Origins**:
     - These specialized Origins handle the cancellation or permanent termination of proposals, requiring unique criteria due to their sensitive nature

-Each Origin has its own set of rules, like deposits, decision period, and confirmation period, designed to fit its purpose while ensuring fairness, efficiency, and network security.
+Each `Origin` has its own set of rules, like deposits, decision period, and confirmation period, designed to fit its purpose while ensuring fairness, efficiency, and network security.

 ## Tracks